-In a B2C context, the online store or marketplace must provide its customers with confirmation of the contract entered into in a durable medium, within a reasonable period after its conclusion and, at the latest, at the time of delivery of the products or services.
+Further, in a B2C context, the online store or marketplace must, inter alia, provide its customers with confirmation of the contract entered into in a durable medium, within a reasonable period after its conclusion and, at the latest, at the time of delivery of the products or services.
 It is usually market practice to enable the consumer to download and print the contractual terms.
+As another example, the Consumer code provides that consumers have a right of withdrawal without penalty or motive for 14 calendar days after the conclusion of the online contract.
+In case the consumer is not informed about this right, the fourteen-day period is extended for an additional 12 months.